Healing from narcissistic abuse is a process, and the journey to recovery has many stages.

-The guilt and shame we heap on ourselves can never bring us to a closure that will complete our recovery.
+The guilt and shame we heap on ourselves can never bring us to the closure that will lead us to recovery.

-5. Assuming You’re Codependent (or, if You Are Codependent, Attributing the Situational Dynamics of the Relationship to Your Codependency)
+5. Avoid Assuming You’re Codependent (or, if You Are Codependent, Avoid Attributing the Situational Dynamics of the Relationship to Your Codependency).

-The idea that you’re codependent assumes that there were qualities about you prior to the start of the relationship that made you attractive to the narcissist and made the narcissist attractive to you.
+The idea that you’re codependent assumes that there were qualities about you before starting the relationship that made you attractive to the narcissist and made the narcissist attractive to you.

-It implies there was something inherent in you that may have led you to enter the relationship and to stay in it.
+This idea implies something inherent in you that may have led you to enter the relationship and stay in it.

-This may be true for you.
-Of course some people re-enact past patterns in their relationships.
+Of course, some people do re-enact past patterns in their relationships.

-There is a crucial missing piece in our understanding of what happened in the relationship, if we haven’t taken situational dynamics into account.
+Yet, there is a crucial missing piece in how we understand the relationship if we haven’t taken situational dynamics into account.

 What do situational dynamics mean?
-It means we haven’t fully taken into account the factors outside of ourselves that affected our behavior in the relationship.
+It means we haven’t fully considered the factors outside of ourselves that affected our behavior in the relationship.

 Rhonda Freeman, neuropsychologist, says, “Narcissistic abuse is about the pathology of the narcissist damaging the well-being of their partner.
-There is no one who will do great in these relationships – not even the securely attached.
+No one will do great in these relationships – not even the securely attached.
 Why?
 Because narcissists have a disorder of impaired social neuro-networks of their brain.
 That is the key to the problem.
-The survivor is having a reaction to the narcissist’s limited emotional system.”
+The survivor is reacting to the narcissist’s limited emotional system.”

 What are situational factors?

-Other important factors include isolation and our level of conscientiousness.
+Other essential factors include isolation and our level of conscientiousness.
 What was happening in our lives at the time we met our partners is also a crucial factor.
-The chemical trauma bond we develop to the narcissist is also very important.
+The chemical trauma bond we develop to the narcissist is also significant.

 It wasn’t just the relationship you lost.
-You were placed in a situation where pieces of you were taken under false pretenses.
+The narcissist put you in a position where you were easy to exploit.
+He or she took pieces of you under false pretenses.

 You didn’t ask for this.
 All you wanted to do–all you tried to do–was love someone.

-As part of not suppressing your emotions, you’ll have to grieve, but one of the things you’ll grieve for is you: your innocence and your view of the world.
+As part of not suppressing your emotions, you’ll have to grieve, but one of the things you’ll grieve for is you.

-It’s okay to grieve those things–in fact, you’ll have to in order to become the “you” you’re now meant to become.
+It’s okay to grieve.
+You’ll have to so you can become the “you” you’re now meant to become.

-7. Letting What Happened Steal Your Core Values From You
+7. Avoid Letting the Relationship Steal Your Core Values From You.

 Sometimes people write to me and say, “Because of this relationship, I’ll never be the person I used to be.”

-Yes, again, something was stolen from us.
-We were forced to change when we didn’t want to.
-We were exploited so that someone else could take those things from us.
+Yes, again, the relationship stole something from us.
+It forced us to change when we didn’t want to.

-We can maintain our core values, however, by reconciling this knowledge with the fact that most people are not like this.
+However, we can maintain our core values by reconciling this knowledge with the fact that most people are not like this.

-Not going back to the way we used to be is not possible because we are not who we used to be.
-Yet we also cannot stay stuck where we are–wishing we were who we used to be.
+Going back to the way we used to be is not possible because we are not who we used to be.
+Yet we also cannot stay stuck where we are.

 Instead of compartmentalizing who we used to be from who we are now, we can integrate our new knowledge with our core values to become our best selves.

-This means developing the strength to move forward into a future that truly leaves the pain of the relationship with the narcissist in the past where it belongs.
+Growing into our best selves means developing the strength to move forward into a future that truly leaves the relationship’s pain with the narcissist in the past where it belongs.